entropia/tip-toi-reveng/GME-Format.md

 The media file table
 --------------------

-The media file table consists of pairs of offsets and length (both 32bit), and ends right before the position referenced by the the first entry.
-There is no explicit definition of the number of records in this list.
+The media file table consists of pairs of offsets and length (both 32bit).
+There seems to be no explicit definition of the number of records in this list, so we simply look until either
+ * the first media content referenced in the list begins,
+ * or the *additional audio table* appears, which is then followed by the first media content.

 The media files themselves are encrypted using a simple scheme, using a magic XOR value (`x`):
    - The values `0x00`, `0xFF`, `x` and `x XOR 0xFF` are left alone